Frequently Asked Questions

 However, when a device is restarted or power cycled the container is not recreated, meaning all the data that was present in the container's filesystem before, remains.

-It's very important not to rely on this behaviour, as containers are recreated on application updates, when environment variables are changed in the UI or API, or when an application restart is requested.
+It's very important not to rely on this behavior, as containers are recreated on application updates, when environment variables are changed in the UI or API, or when an application restart is requested.

 Why does /data disappear when I move a device between applications?